raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

-Add the code to your `forever`{:class="blockcontrol"} to make your character arrow walk left.
+Add the code to the  `forever`{:class="blockcontrol"} loop to make your character arrow walk left.

 --- hints ---